levants/lightmare/README.md

 ```
 path to folder with jar libraries to load in parent (server) class loader in addition

-Complete example how to use MetaCreator's Builder is there:
+Complete example how to use MetaCreator's Builder is here:

 ```java
   MetaCreator.Builder builder = new MetaCreator.Builder();